Skip to Content

 Clipper Round the World Race (photo: Martin Hesketh)

-You have the option to take part in just a portion of the race, rather than the full 40,000 nautical miles.
+You have the option to participate in just a portion of the race rather than the full 40,000 nautical miles.
+Training is provided, but you’ll still have to cope with rough weather, cabin fever, and seasickness.

 Climbing

-And Europe has an excellent selection of outdoor locations to hone your skills, including Portland in Dorset and the Llanberis Pass in Snowdonia.
+There has been massive growth in indoor climbing walls, which help introduce newcomers to the joy of ascending a vertical wall or rock face.
+Europe has an excellent selection of outdoor locations to hone your skills, including Portland in Dorset and the Llanberis Pass in Snowdonia.
+Ailefroide in France and Siurana in Spain are also great places to hone your skills from beginner to intermediate.

 Another growth area of climbing has been bouldering, which involves climbing low-level crags and boulders without ropes.
+It was invented in the Fontainebleau forest just south of Paris, and another famed location is Vastervik, near Stockholm, Sweden.

 Surfing